What is a Nonce?

 How It Works

-Each block header contains several fields: the previous block hash, a Merkle root of transactions, a timestamp, the difficulty target, and the nonce.
-Miners hash this header data repeatedly, changing the nonce each time.
-The nonce field is only 32 bits (about 4 billion possibilities), which modern mining hardware can exhaust in under a second.
-To keep searching, miners also modify other fields like the coinbase transaction or the timestamp, effectively creating a new set of 4 billion nonces to try.
-When a hash finally falls below the target, the block is valid and is broadcast to the network.
+The nonce field is only 32 bits.
+About 4 billion possibilities.
+Modern mining hardware can exhaust those in under a second.
+So miners also modify other fields, like the coinbase transaction or the timestamp, effectively creating a new set of 4 billion nonces to try each round.
+When a hash finally falls below the target, the block is valid and gets broadcast to the network.